syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Rows-and-columns.md

 documentation: ug
 ---

-# Rows and columns
+# Rows and Columns
 Spreadsheet is a tabular format consisting of rows and columns.
-Rows and Columns are used to represent the editing area in Spreadsheet.
+Rows and columns are used to represent the editing area in Spreadsheet.
 The intersection point of rows and columns are called as Cells.
 In that you can perform editing.
-You have `RowCount` and `ColCount` in sheets property and model for defining the rows and columns count.
+You have `RowCount` and `ColCount` in sheets property for defining the rows and columns count.
 By default, Spreadsheet creates `20` rows and `21` columns.
 Based on this grid content will be created.

 ## Rows
 Rows are a collection of cells that run horizontally.
 Each row is identified by the row number in the row header.